JaivanGill/dissertation-code/README.md

  Solver

 All MILPs are solved using the CBC (COIN-OR Branch and Cut) solver via PuLP, with a 5-minute time limit per problem instance.
-CBC is an open-source mixed-integer linear programming solver suitable for the problem sizes encountered here (100 binary variables, 500 scenario constraints).
+CBC is an open source mixed integer linear programming solver suitable for the problem sizes encountered here (100 binary variables, 500 scenario constraints).

 Reproducing Results